awaaat/alx-backend-python/README.md

 # alx-backend-python
---This is a an advanced pyton tutorials guide..
+--This is an advanced Python tutorial guide.

---Let's follow throught
+--Let's follow through